 Anaerobic digestion has the advantage of being one of the oldest, simplest, and proven biofuel technologies.
 Anaerobic digestion is a bacterial process that converts organic wastes in an air-free environment to fuel called biogas (methane and carbon dioxide primarily).
 Biogas can be purified to pure methane and compressed to produce renewable liquid natural gas (RLNG), or it can be burned directly to produce heat and power.
 There are millions of anaerobic digesters world-wide, with most consisting as single-household or small community digesters producing gas for cooking.
 In the US, many wastewater treatment plants utilize anaerobic digestion to reduce sludge volume and produce renewable heat and power.
 Renewable energy incentives such as the Low Carbon Fuel Standard (LCFS), and the Renewable Fuel Standard (RFS) have spurred development of many new anaerobic digestion projects.

-Combined we have over 70 years of experience testing substrates, and optimizing anaerobic digestion processes.
-Please contact MicroBio Engineering Inc. today so we can help you with the design, management, and optimization of your anaerobic digester.
+Contact MicroBio Engineering Inc. so we can help you with the design, management, and optimization of your anaerobic digester.

 Dairy and feed-lot manure